Lately, I’ve had a plethora of clients with social anxiety.

-What these clients have in common, is a flow of negative thoughts that causes physical tension.
-This exempts them from ease in talking to others, from relaxing or enjoying social activities and events with their peers.
+What these clients have in common, is a flow of negative thoughts that causes physical tension and upset feelings.
+This exempts them from ease in talking to others, from relaxing or participating in social activities and feeling comfortable out publically or in groups of their peers.

 STRATEGY ONE: BE INTERESTED NOT INTERESTING

-Now this is not an academic exercise, it must be sincerely done.
 The magic in this is once we lose ourselves in it, we feel like a kind, interesting individual.
-We not only lose track of ourselves, if we are really present with the other person, we also tend to ease up on our anxiety.
+If we can switch from our own head into being really present with the other person, we also tend to ease up on our anxiety.

-At first I found this annoying, but then I realized it was enlightening.
-What I discovered, was that each person was so needy and locked into their own pile of poop, they blamed the other, when each was going through exactly the same thing.
-Instead of helping each other or displaying empathy, they were judging one other, projecting insecurity at each other and feeling angry and fearful.
+Each person was so needy and locked into their own pile of poop, they blamed the other, when each was going through the same thing.
+Instead of helping or displaying empathy, they judged one other, projecting insecurity outwards and feeling angry and fearful.

-Now I don’t say this to belittle or embarrass you if you are an anxious person, however there comes a time when we want to be well, more than we want to be powerless to our symptoms and this is one attitude adjustment that can support this change.
+I don’t say this to belittle or embarrass you if you are an anxious person.
+There comes a time when we want to be well, more than we want to be powerless to our symptoms.
+This is an attitude adjustment that can support this change.

-STRATEGY THREE: PROJECT THE BEST (FUTURE) VERSION OF YOU INTO EVERY SOCIAL SITUATION NOW
+STRATEGY THREE: IMAGINE THE BEST (FUTURE) VERSION OF YOU AND BE THAT IN EACH SOCIAL SITUATION NOW

 STRATEGY FOUR: STOP ALLOWING OTHERS TO DICTATE THE COURSE OF THINGS AND TAKE CONTROL